robtweed/mgweb-server/README.md

 The quickest and easiest way to try out *mgweb-server* is to use the pre-built Docker Container.
 This pre-packages everything you need as the basis of a working *mgweb-server* system.

-The Docker Container for Linux pre-packages the following components

-- database: YottaDB
-- web server: NGINX
-- mg_web: integrating NGINX and YottaDB

-while the Docker Container for Raspberry Pi pre-packages the following components
+The Docker Containers for both Linux and Raspberry Pi pre-package the following components

 - database: YottaDB
 - web server: Apache